isa-group/sphere-docs/versioned_docs/version-1.4.0/api/Pricing4React/search-and-update-interceptor.md

 # searchNewTokenAndUpdate Function

-The `searchNewTokenAndUpdate` function can be used within a response interceptor to search for the `Pricing-Token` header in the response and, if present, update the pricing evaluation context.
+The `searchNewTokenAndUpdate` function can be used within a response interceptor to search for the `New-Token` header in the response and, if present, update the pricing evaluation context.
 The following snippet shows an example of its use within an *Axios* interceptor:

 ```javascript